 - 5.1.
 The surveys are to be carried out on a 12-month period of a calendar year.
 If a Supplier starts their survey during the year, then they will be required to provide results on a pro-rata basis for that calendar year beginning in the quarter that they begin to carry out surveys. - 5.2.
 The calendar year quarter cycles have been provided in the Reporting Timetable on the Contents Page. - 5.3.
-Reporting frequency is in line with this specification. - 5.4.
-A standardised reporting format will be agreed with the SMICoP Code Board and Suppliers will complete this in line with this specification and send securely to the SMICoP Code Administrator.
+Reporting frequency is in line with this specification Part A Appendix A.

+- 5.4.
+A standardised reporting format will be agreed with the SMICoP Code Board and Suppliers will complete this in line with this specification Part A Appendix A and send securely to the SMICoP Code Administrator.
 All Suppliers are to take the surveys and report within agreed prescribed periods. - 5.5.
-Suppliers are to submit a completed report to the SMICoP Code Administrator in line with the Reporting Timetable following the end of each relevant reporting period.
+Suppliers are to submit a completed report to the SMICOP Code Administrator no later than 6 weeks following the end of each relevant reporting period.
 This window of submission is to allow Suppliers to conduct surveys for installations that take place up to and including the final working day of any given quarter. - 5.6.
-Only the results of surveys for installations completed within the calendar quarter for any given report are to be included in that report, notwithstanding that surveys can be conducted up to a maximum of 15 Working Days post installation. - 5.7.
-No Supplier will be able to see other Suppliers' results and the SMICoP Code Administrator shall keep them confidential and not disclose a Supplier's report to any other Supplier until such time as the Domestic Customer Survey Report is published. - 5.8.
+Only the results of surveys for installations completed within the calendar Quarter for any given report are to be included in that report, notwithstanding that surveys can be conducted up to a maximum of 4 weeks post installation. - 5.7.
+No Supplier will be able to see other Suppliers' results and the SMICoP Code Administrator will manage the data protection. - 5.8.
 When reporting the Domestic Customer Survey results, Suppliers should also provide the following information from their internal systems to address the demographic questions: - Does the customer have a Priority Services Register (PSR) flag (Yes/No)? - Is the meter mode set to credit/pre-payment? - Does the customer pay by Direct Debit/other payment method? - Which Grid Supply Point (GSP) Group is the customer in? - 5.9.
-Where the customer is a gas only customer and the registration data held by the Supplier does not allow the GSP Group to be identified, the GSP Group should be reported as "n/a" in the survey results.
+Where the customer is a gas only customer and the registration data held by the Supplier does not allow the GSP Group to be identified, the GSP Group should be reported as "n/a" in the survey results. - 5.10.

-- 5.10.
 For additional details on the format that this data should be submitted in see Appendix B 'Reporting File Structure'. - 5.11.
 Suppliers shall ensure that they do not provide the Code Administrator with the personal data of any individual within the free text response.